How would you do in an old-fashioned (mostly fictional) quickdraw duel…Old West Style?

 Prices accurate at time of writing

-What’s your take on the Pro Timer II?
+What’s your take on the Pocket Pro II?

 What do you think of these shot timers?
 Let me know in the comments below!
 See more of our favorite guns & gear in Editor’s Picks.